Item by item, toward

 • models[] Judge model(s) used, if the metric is model-based.

-• extra_artifacts[] Additional artifact(s) used for scoring, e.g., rubrics.
+• extra_artifacts[] Additional artifact(s) used for scoring, e.g., evaluation rubrics.

 Features